QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 ### Human-in-the-loop

 This allows human experts to provide guidance and make critical decisions when necessary.
-By involving human in the process, the archiecture can leverage their insights and experience, ensuring AI actions align with organizational goals.
+By involving human in the process, the architecture can leverage their insights and experience, ensuring AI actions align with organizational goals.

-Human-in-the-loop is also helpful to provide a safeguard for complex or sensitive decisions, where human judgement is essential to avoid potential errors or ethical dilemms.
+Human-in-the-loop is also helpful to provide a safeguard for complex or sensitive decisions, where human judgement is essential to avoid potential errors or ethical dilemmas.

 ### Interoperability via Open Standards